RealWeeks/routerjs/README.md

 -   Create a router using Router.js
 -   Properly map routes
 -   Create click events that navigate between view states
--   Render data retrived from an API based on a route
+-   Render data retrieved from an API based on a route
 -   Render handlebars templates based on routes populated with API payload.

 ## Preparation